-Are we focused or exhausted by a million meaningless things?
+Are we focused or exhausted by a million trivial things?
 In the book Thrive, by Ariana Huffington, she recommends completing superficial projects by dropping them.
 Talk about liberation!
 Let’s get our bucket lists and brutally cross out the fluff.

 “God long ago drew a circle in the sand exactly around the spot where you are standing right now.
 I was never not coming here.
 This was never not going to happen.” ― Elizabeth Gilbert (Her favorite Sufi Poem)

 I’m glad things are changing.
-Back then, in Nigeria or Africa, kids didn’t typically grow up aspiring to write so I have a practical MBA in Financial Management but writing and reading have always been my default milieu for succor, pleasure, and how I express myself in the world.
+Back then, in Nigeria or Africa, kids didn’t typically grow up aspiring to write, so I have a practical MBA in Financial Management, but writing and reading have always been my default milieu for succor, pleasure, and how I express myself in the world.
 With my schedule over the years, producing content has not been consistent but my compulsive journaling; however, tells a different story.

 The mind needs an outlet.
 While others turn to mindless TV, go party crazy or zone out with reefers, I write and play music.

 On this blog you’ll find clean and quiet writing – my goal is to communicate not impress.
 As Roger Rosenblatt says, “Every life contains every other life – a fact that’s complicated enough with overloading it with excess language.”
 And I agree!

 I revel in the give-and-take of collaborative forums of workshops, groups, and spaces like this blog where we can talk.
 I love words and their majesty.
 Their magic when ideas, stories, and thoughts released from our minds enliven blank pages and spaces.
 That’s also creation, and it is everywhere we look.